Kei Nishikori: 2019: First title since 2016

-2020-2022: Olympics & first top 10 win in 3 years, ATP 500 semifinal, surgery
+2020-2022: Olympics, first top 10 win in 3 years, ATP 500 semifinal

 He returned to the Major level, a year later in September 2020, following the COVID season break at the 2020 French Open where he won his first round match.

 Nishikori started his 2021 season playing in the 2021 ATP Cup, losing both of his singles matches to Daniil Medvedev and Diego Schwartzman.
 At the Australian Open, Nishikori lost in the first round to Pablo Carreño Busta in straight sets.

 Nishikori made his first quarterfinal since Wimbledon 2019 in 2021 Rotterdam, after beating 7th seed Félix Auger-Aliassime and Alex de Minaur.
 He lost to Borna Ćorić in two tiebreak sets.

 He also made the quarterfinals in 2021 Dubai, beating Reilly Opelka, 5th seed David Goffin and Aljaž Bedene.
 He lost to eventual finalist Lloyd Harris in three sets.

 Nishikori was seeded at an event for the first time since the 2019 US Open in Miami.
 Seeded 28th, he once again beat Bedene, but lost in the third round in three sets to Stefanos Tsitsipas.

 Nishikori's clay-court swing also showed progress of his return.
 His first tournament was 2021 Barcelona, where after beating Guido Pella and 13th seed Cristian Garín, he took a set off Rafael Nadal before losing in the third round in three sets.
 Nishikori reached the second round in Madrid, and the third round in Rome, losing both matches to Alexander Zverev.
 He recorded his best Grand Slam result in over a year at the French Open, beating Alessandro Giannessi and 23rd seed Karen Khachanov in five sets.
 After his third round opponent, Henri Laaksonen retired, he progressed to the fourth round, losing once again to Zverev.

 His 2021 grass court swing was much more quiet, losing in Halle to Sebastian Korda and in Wimbledon to Jordan Thompson.

 At the 2020 Tokyo Olympics, Nishikori recorded his first top 10 win since 2018 by beating Andrey Rublev in straight sets in the first round.
 He also beat Marcos Giron and Ilya Ivashka to reach the quarterfinals, where he lost in straight sets to Novak Djokovic.

 Nishikori then participated in 2021 Citi Open in Washington, where he beat Sam Querrey and 9th seed Alexander Bublik in straight sets.
 He then beat Cameron Norrie to reach the quarterfinals.
 There, he beat Lloyd Harris in straight sets to advance to the semifinals.
 He lost to Mackenzie McDonald in three sets.

 He reached the third round at the 2021 US Open.
 In October, he played his last event of the season at the 2021 BNP Paribas Open where he lost in the second round.

 On January 25, 2022, Kei Nishikori announced that he will be undergoing arthroscopic surgery on his left hip and will be aiming to come back on tour in about six months.